 When Lomond Hills puppies leave for their new homes, they eat 4 meals per day.
 The first is usually given at 8am, the second at 12.30pm, the third at 4.30pm and the fourth at 8.30pm.
 Obviously, you need to feed him at times which suit your schedule, but try your best to have similar time gaps between meals.

 We suggest that you feed him in his crate with the door closed so that he makes a positive association between the food and crate.
 We also suggest that you simultaneously train him to sit.
-Bring the food bowl and your puppy over to the crate, pop him inside and say 'sit' in a clear and firm voice, whilst using one hand to signal the command (usually a flat palm) and the other hand the plant his bottom firmly on the ground.
+Bring the food bowl and your puppy over to the crate, pop him inside and say 'sit' in a clear and firm voice, whilst using one hand to signal the command (usually a pointed finger) and the other hand the plant his bottom firmly on the ground.
 Keep that hand firmly on his bottom and use the other hand to put the bowl of food in front of him.
 Let go of his bottom and close the crate door.
 As time goes on, you will find you won't need to push his bottom down and he will respond to the voice and hand signal.
 This is a great time to achieve 'sit', because the food acts as the reward.

 A typical meal size would be 40-50 grams in dry weight for an 8 week old puppy, but this does vary a little dependent on the size of your puppy.
 When your puppy has finished his meal, you will find that his tummy is noticeably bigger - this is normal.
 By the time the next mealtime comes around, his tummy should be back to normal size (if it is not, you fed him too much on the previous meal).